tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 As that word crawled from his lips, he turned away from me and marched out into the darkness.
 I said nothing.
 No protestations, no name-calling, no angry last words.

 Instead, I felt my mind race.
 My nervous system buzzed with furious static, trying to comprehend and reconcile the overflow of information bombarding my psyche.
-Something about the way Dr. Osler’s face contorted as he said that last word made the whole thing click in my head.
+Something about the way Dr. Osler’s face contorted as he said that last word made the whole thing click into place.

 The pilot had a scar just like that.
 I could see it clear as day in my head, and I could finally recall what he said to Divya and me as he turned towards us from the cockpit, fear stitched on his face.